BVI extending the ability to reseal foreign grants of probate and administration in the territory to numerous other jurisdictions

 After careful consideration, the view, which is reflected in the amended legislation, was taken that the ability to reseal grants should be generally extended to jurisdictions to which the English Colonial Probates Act, 1892 applies and that there should be no requirement in the new BVI statute (equivalent to that in the English statute) to the effect that reciprocity is required.

-The new Probates (Resealing) Act, which is expected to come into force shortly, will in general, permit grants issued from the authorities of the following jurisdictions to be resealed in the BVI:
+The new Probates (Resealing) Act, which came into force on 9 July 2021, in general, permits grants issued from the authorities of the following jurisdictions to be resealed in the BVI:

 Jurisdictions from which grants will be capable of being resealed